gsamokovarov/web-console/README.markdown

 end
 ```

-You may wanna check the [templates] folder at the source tree for the files you
+You may want to check the [templates] folder at the source tree for the files you
 may override.

 ### config.web_console.mount_point

 Usually the middleware of _Web Console_ is mounted at `/__web_console`.
-If you wanna change the path for some reasons, you can specify it
+If you want to change the path for some reasons, you can specify it
 by `config.web_console.mount_point`:

 ```ruby